alttch/eva3/doc/quickstart.rst

 EVA ICS modules use virtual ports for field buses.
 This allows different modules (e.g. drivers) to share the same port, locking it for commands if required.
-For Modbus over TCP or UDP locking is obviously not required.
+For Modbus over TCP or UDP locking is obviously not necessary.

 .. note::